What is Customer Lifetime Value (CLV)

-Want to know how to gain customers, boost profits, and save your budget?
-Among all metrics, there’s a special one that can tell you what value a customer brings to your company during the customer life cycle.
-Let’s unwrap the customer lifetime value (CLV) metric and make the most of it for your business.
+Want to know how to gain clients, boost profits, and save your budget?
+Among all metrics, there’s a special one that can tell you what value a buyer brings to your company during the customer life cycle.
+Let’s unwrap the customer lifetime value (CLV or LTV) meaning and make the most of this metric for your business.

-Customer lifetime value (CLV, or LTV for “lifetime value”) helps you predict future revenue and measure long-term business success.
+Customer lifetime value (CLV, CLTV or LTV for “lifetime value”) helps you predict future revenue and measure long-term business success.
 CLV tells you how much profit your company can expect from a typical client over the course of the relationship.
-More to the point, CLV helps you estimate how much you should invest in order to retain a customer.
+More to the point, CLTV meaning is to help you estimate how much you should invest in order to retain a regular shopper.

 Actually, that amount depends on your margins.
-One company may spend up to $1 to retain a customer while another spends up to $50.
-To figure out how much you should invest, you need to calculate the customer lifetime value for your business.
+One company may spend up to $1 to retain a buyer while another spends up to $50.
+To figure out how much you should invest, you need to know how to estimate the lifetime value of a customer for your business.

-According to Marketing Metrics, there’s a 5–20% probability that you’ll sell your product or service to a new consumer, whereas the chance of selling it to an existing customer is about 60–70%.
+According to Marketing Metrics, there’s a 5–20% probability that you’ll sell your product or service to a new consumer, whereas the chance of selling it to an existing client is about 60–70%.
 Retention is a lot cheaper than acquisition.
-Thus, successful marketers don’t focus only on strategies for acquiring new customers.
-They also work out tactics to retain customers and stimulate them to make more purchases.
-CLV gives an understanding of your promotion spendings, based on which you can further optimize and plan your budget.
-What’s more, CLV provides useful insights for how to encourage customers to spend more.
+Thus, successful marketers don’t focus only on strategies for acquiring new clients.
+They also work out tactics to retain shoppers and stimulate them to make more purchases.
+CLTV gives an understanding of your promotion spendings, based on which you can further optimize and plan your budget.
+What’s more, CLV provides useful insights for how to encourage buyers to spend more.

-Knowing the lifetime value of a customer allows you to answer these questions:
+Knowing the lifetime value of a consumer allows you to answer these questions:

-Let’s suppose 20 customers brought $1,240 in profit over a three-month period.
+Let’s suppose 20 shoppers brought $1,240 in profit over a three-month period.

 ARPU (3 months) = $1240 / 20 = $62

-Let’s see what these customers will bring us in one year.
+Let’s see what these clients will bring us in one year.

 Taking the above example, we’ll calculate the ARPU per month for the cohort named Customers from January 2018 that joined in January 2018 and the cohort Customers from March 2018 that joined in March 2018.